45 Eagle Overlook Drive · Dahlonega, GA · Confidential Admissions

 Another popular evidence-based therapy involves taking teenagers out into nature for wilderness training.
 A change of environment can give them a different outlook.
 They also work in groups, facilitating their social skills and learning healthy coping strategies.

 It can be a welcome relief to get out of the usual talk-therapy based environment and learn fun new skills such as how to build a fire.
-Teens can also learn gardening with horticultural therapy, which has also been proven to be excellent for socialization, communication, and thinking.

 The ancient knowledge that horseback riding is good for the soul can also come in handy.